 In the case of an adoption order being made in favour of a couple, that couple must:

-• have been married to, or living in a domestic relationship with, each other; or
+• be married to or living in a domestic relationship with each other; or

-• have been in a relationship that has been recognised as a traditional marriage by an Aboriginal community, or by an Aboriginal group to which they belong,
+• be in a relationship that is recognised as a traditional marriage by an Aboriginal community, or by an Aboriginal group to which they belong,

 for not less than two years before the date on which the order is made.

 The court must also be satisfied that the applicants are fit and proper persons to be parents and that the welfare and interests of the child will be promoted by the adoption.

 If you wish to adopt a child, enquiries are made to adoption agencies (see “Victorian adoption agencies”).
 Note that most (but not all) agencies will assist same-sex couples.
 Applications for infant adoption should be made to Infant Adoption Victoria (see “Contacts”).